mrdunk/esp8266_mdns/README.md

  2. Allow Question and Answer Records for commonly used record types to be sent.

 Future goals:
+ 1. Dynamic buffer paging.
+Currently one page is read from the network.
+If the mDNS packet is larger than that page size, any responses in the remainder are lost.
+(See MAX_PACKET_SIZE in mdns.h.)
- 1. Automatic replies to incoming Questions.
+ 2. Automatic replies to incoming Questions.
- 2. Automatic retries when sending packets according to rfc6762.
+ 3. Automatic retries when sending packets according to rfc6762.

 Requirements
 ------------